AnyChart/docs.anychart.com/Gantt_Chart/Date_and_Time_Formats.md

 anychart.format.inputDateTimeFormat("yyyy-MM-dd");
 ```

+Also, make sure that you use the correct [input locale](#inputlocale\(\)).

-The following sample shows how to set the input date format:
+The following sample shows how to set the input date format.
+Please note that it does not affect the output.

 ```
 // create data